 Chairman: Professor David Croisdale-Appleby OBE

-Professor Croisdale-Appleby won the prestigious 2016 Sunday Times Non-Executive Director of the Year Award in recognition for his major contribution to UK health and social care policy and the not-for-profit sector over the past 20 years; and in particular for his leadership of Dementia UK, which has helped to transform the charity.
+Professor Croisdale-Appleby won the prestigious 2016 Sunday Times Non-Executive Director of the Year Award in recognition for his major contribution to UK health and social care policy and the not-for-profit sector over the past 20 years; and in particular for his leadership of Dementia UK which has helped to transform the charity, a turnaround further evidenced by winning the national Charity Governance Award in 2019.

 Honorary Treasurer: Steve Clarke